UT Tyler College of Engineering

 Those wishing to apply for the Texas State Engineering Scholarship

 Program must complete a short form requesting consideration from

 Mrs. Holly Landers in:

-The Office of the Dean of The College of Engineering and Computer
+The Office of the Dean of The College of Engineering, RBS 2002.

 It is recommended that all scholarship applicants complete the Free Application for Federal Student Aid (FAFSA).
 Awarding of academic scholarships is based primarily on predictors of academic success, such as high school class rank, standardized test scores and prior grades.
 Additional consideration will be given to leadership qualities socioeconomic background and status as a first generation college student.